 The above update is provided for general informational purposes only and in no way alters the terms of the confirmed Plan and the related Court-approved documents.
 The Plan, the Court order approving the Plan, and other pleadings in these cases and supporting papers can be viewed and downloaded for free through this website under the “Court Docket” tab.

-If you have any questions, please contact Suzanne Cotton, a paralegal with Singer & Levick, PC, counsel to the Liquidation Trust with respect to certain matters.
-She may be reached via phone: 972.380.5533 or via email: firstname.lastname@example.org.
+If you have any questions, please contact Jessica Lewis of Ross & Smith, PC, counsel to the Liquidation Trust.
+She may be reached via email: firstname.lastname@example.org or by phone: 214-593-4971.

 ***PLEASE NOTE that there may be charges borne by the Trust (in the form of attorney or other professional fees) associated with a creditor or trust beneficiary’s communications with any billing professional hired by the Liquidation Trustee, including those at Ross & Smith, PC, Singer & Levick, PC, and KCC.